-OpNom: Multi-Gas MonitorPrincipal Investigator(s)
+OpNom: Multi-Gas Monitor

-National Aeronautics and Space Administration, Johnson Space Center, Houston, TX, United States
+Paul D. Mudgett, Ph.D., Johnson Space Center, Houston, TX, United States

 Vista Photonics, Inc., Santa Fe, NM, United States

-National Aeronautics and Space Administration (NASA)Sponsoring Organization
+National Aeronautics and Space Administration (NASA)

-Technology Demonstration Office (TDO)Research Benefits
+Technology Demonstration Office (TDO)

-September 2013 - September 2014Expeditions Assigned
+September 2013 - September 2015

 Previous ISS Missions

-Multi-Gas Monitor is the first application of laser spectroscopy technology to simultaneous measurement of multiple gases in the spacecraft cabin environment.Description
+Multi-Gas Monitor is the first application of laser spectroscopy technology to simultaneous measurement of multiple gases in the spacecraft cabin environment.

 Beyond that, Multi-Gas Monitor further utilizes a uniquely compelling architecture among TDLS sensors that provides for detection of multiple gases using multiple lasers in a single compact sample cell.
-A typical multigas TDLS design would use multiple independent sample cells which greatly increases size, weight, power consumption and complexity.
-Multi-Gas Monitor circumvents this difficulty with the single compact sample cell that simultaneously provides optically-enhanced sensitivity for all employed laser channels.
+A typical multi-gas TDLS design would use multiple independent sample cells, which greatly increase size, weight, power consumption and complexity.
+Multi-Gas Monitor circumvents this difficulty with the single compact sample cell that simultaneously provides optically enhanced sensitivity for all employed laser channels.
 Nonetheless, each laser channel sharing the common sample cell is completely independent from the other channels and is time division multiplexed.
 The time division multiplexing is sufficiently rapid such that a complete cycle though the suite of gases detected occurs in less than one second.
 The Multi-Gas Monitor design does not require collimated lasers and, thereby, eliminates a significant number of optical components and, more importantly, the necessity of aligning them while eliminating the danger of future misalignment.
 The optical system cannot become misaligned.
 Insensitivity to shock and vibration is a vital requirement for any equipment launched into space and used on a spacecraft.

 The Multi-Gas Monitor design also utilizes state-of-the-art low power digital and analog electronics that allow for multiple laser channels to run for long periods of time off simple battery power.
-Functionality that previously required a rack of commercial instruments including function generators, lock-in amplifiers, photodetector preamplifiers, and multiple temperature and current semiconductor laser controllers has been reduced to a complete device smaller than a shoebox.
+Functionality that previously required a rack of commercial instruments including function generators, lock-in amplifiers, photo detector preamplifiers, and multiple temperature and current semiconductor laser controllers has been reduced to a complete device smaller than a shoebox.

 Portable, low-power instruments that detect small concentrations of multiple gases at a time could be useful in power plant pollution monitors, atmospheric research, and food quality assurance.
 Tunable laser sensors can also be used in breath-based medical diagnostics and for workplace safety in industrial settings.

-One crew member is required for all investigation requirements including installation, ACO, comparing with other hand-held units available on ISS, making measurements in battery powered hand-held mode, and mounting to Express Rack for the usability demonstration.
-The investigation is broken down into 5 steps that are spread over the increment.
-The timeline is illustrated in the 2 pager.
-For embedded the NanoRacks Platform operations, data downlink will be on a weekly basis.
-For the hand-held survey, data will be called down as the crewmember transports Multi-Gas Monitor to 6-8 predetermined locations across USOS for a 3-5 minute analysis of the air in each location.
-For the Express Rack deployed mode (over several days), initial and final data will be called down, but the majority will be downlinked upon return of Multi-Gas Monitor to the NanoRacks Platform (all data is recorded internally).
+One crew member is required for all investigation requirements including installation, activation, checkout, comparing with other hand-held units available on ISS, making measurements in battery powered hand-held mode, and mounting to Express Rack for the usability demonstration.
+The NanoRacks Platform operations, data downlink is on a weekly basis.
+For the hand-held survey, data is called down as the crewmember transports Multi-Gas Monitor to 6 to 8 predetermined USOS locations for a 3-5 minute analysis of the air in each location.
+For the Express Rack deployed mode (over several days), initial and final data is called down, but the majority is downlinked upon return of Multi-Gas Monitor to the NanoRacks Platform (all data is recorded internally).
 No samples are collected or returned.
-No hardware will be returned unless a malfunction occurs and down mass can be successfully negotiated.Operational Protocols
+No hardware is returned unless a malfunction occurs and down mass can be successfully negotiated.

-Procedures will include steps for destowing Multi-Gas Monitor, connecting cables and installing Multi-Gas Monitor at the front face of the NanoRacks Platform, using the control buttons, powering on, reading the display, acquiring spectra, testing to verify that Multi-Gas Monitor is in fact working properly, powering down while installed in the NanoRacks Platform, and removal from the NanoRacks Platform.
-Procedures will also cover the other deployment modes—the crew hand-held survey of USOS using Multi-Gas Monitor and for mounting and connecting Multi-Gas Monitor to Express Rack power in the US Laboratory.
+Procedures include steps for destowing Multi-Gas Monitor, connecting cables and installing Multi-Gas Monitor at the front face of the NanoRacks Platform, using the control buttons, powering on, reading the display, acquiring spectra, testing to verify that Multi-Gas Monitor is in fact working properly, powering down while installed in the NanoRacks Platform, and removal from the NanoRacks Platform.
+Procedures also cover the other deployment modes—the crew hand-held survey of USOS using Multi-Gas Monitor and for mounting and connecting Multi-Gas Monitor to Express Rack power in the US Laboratory.
 The procedural steps to downlink Multi-Gas Monitor data are already covered by existing NanoRacks Platform documentation.

 + View Larger Image